 3.2.1 Risk Profiling - "A risk profile examines the nature and levels of threats faced by an organisation.
-It examines the likelihood of adverse effects occurring, the level of disruption and costs associated with each type of risk and the effectiveness of the control measures in place"(1)
+It examines the likelihood of adverse effects occurring, the level of disruption and costs associated with each type of risk and the effectiveness of the control measures in place" (1)

-As detailed in the previous section, the Trust has in place a Risk Management and Assurance Strategy which it uses to profile all risks to the organisation.
-The Trust's risk register records the elements detailed above i.e. likelihood, effects, costs and gaps in controls.
+As detailed in the previous section, the Trust has in place a Risk Management and Assurance Strategic Framework which it uses to profile all risks to the organisation.
+The Trust's risk registers record the elements detailed above i.e., likelihood, effects, costs and gaps in controls.

-Risk assessment is a specified legal requirement for many health and safety related issues and is therefore incorporated into the Trust's health and safety related procedural documents.
-The Trust also has a specific procedure for the management of Trust health and safety risk assessments.
+Risk assessment is a specified legal requirement for many health and safety related issues, and it is therefore incorporated into the Trust's health and safety related policies and procedural documents where required.
+The Trust also has a specific policy for the completion of health and safety risk assessments.